-A group of students and faculty at Lynchburg College recently published research that would help make student-athletes safer — and one student won a national research award in the process.
+A group of students and faculty at University of Lynchburg recently published research that would help make student-athletes safer — and one student won a national research award in the process.

 The student researchers have seen the fruits of their labor as national science journals and conferences have picked up on their research.
 Most recently, Clinical Biomechanics published their paper about head impacts in men’s lacrosse in March 2017.
 This summer, athletic training majors Sarah Coronel ’17 and Hallie Sayre ’17 will present their research at the National Athletic Trainers’ Association convention in Houston, Texas.

 By conducting research, students have the opportunity to address real-world questions and learn by solving problems.
 “I was really interested in the research because I had heard people speak about it before so I jumped at the opportunity,” said Sarah.
 The process taught her how much work goes into research, and seeing the finished product was really fulfilling, she added.